Kardeşlerim: Synopsis

 The story revolves around Kadir, Ömer, Asiye, and Emel, four siblings who lose their parents due to unfortunate circumstances and try to build their lives going forward with each other's support.
 Despite their ups and downs, they are always there for each other.

-It is also the story of eight young people who fall in love despite having been born in opposite and seemingly irreconcilable worlds; The four main couples are Kadir and Melisa, Ömer and Süsen, Aybike and Berk, Doruk and Asiye (the latter two who are the show’s most popular couple), who will have to overcome difficult obstacles and reveal painful secrets to live to the full the love that destiny has in store for them.
+It further explores eight young people who fall in love despite having been born in opposite and seemingly irreconcilable worlds; The four main couples are Kadir and Melisa, Ömer and Süsen, Aybike and Berk, Doruk and Asiye, all of whom will have to overcome difficult obstacles and reveal painful secrets to fully experience the love that destiny has in store for them.